Dunluce Castle: Medieval ruins perched on the cliff of Northern Ireland's coast.

 Northern Ireland Travel - History of the Dunluce Castle

 It is believed that the castle was built in the 13th century by Richard De Burgh when Ulster was ruled by the Anglo-Normans.
 However, some kind of fortifications probably existed even before.
 In the 16th century it was part of the property of the MacDonell's of Antrim and later the MacDonalds of Scotland, and back to the MacDonells.

 Medieval castle life would not have been easy here.
-From the Atlantic ocean blow fierce winds, and winters can be harsh.
-The castle itself is not in the most accessible of positions and on cold dreary winter nights it might have felt lonely.
+Dunluce Castle was beaten by fierce winds coming from the Atlantic ocean , and winters can be harsh.
+Dunluce castle itself is not in the most accessible of positions and on cold dreary winter nights it might have felt lonely.

-In 1643 during a severe storm part of the castle kitchen fell into the sea, the only kitchen occupant surviving being a little boy who was sitting in a corner.
+In 1643 during a severe storm part of the Dunluce Castle kitchen fell into the sea, the only kitchen occupant surviving being a little boy who was sitting in a corner.
+Fancy that, huh!

 The Duchess Catherine Manners, resident lady of the castle, never liked Dunluce Castle and used the collapsed kitchen as an opportunity to press for moving residence away from the rock to the mainland.
 The castle was eventually abandoned and slowly fell into disrepair with material from it taken to facilitate construction of other buildings in the area.
 It is currently in the care of the Northern Ireland Department of Environment.